Pittsburgh Gifted Center

-Pittsburgh Gifted Center (PGC) is a special school that provides gifted education, to students in Pittsburgh.
+Pittsburgh Gifted Center (PGC) is a K-8 special education school that provides gifted education to students in Pittsburgh.

 Until May 2006, the Pittsburgh Gifted Center was located at the McKelvy building in the Pittsburgh Hill District.

 In September 2006, the Pittsburgh Gifted Center was made part of a school in Pittsburgh's West End called Greenway.
 The move to Greenway was made with the understanding that it was only a one-year shift of location.
 The location for 2007-08 was cancelled and instead moving to 2016.

 The early draft of the Rightsizing Plan of Superintendent Mark Roosevelt called for the Pittsburgh Gifted Center to move to Pittsburgh's North Side on Ridge Avenue.
 That plan was nixed as the facility was not well suited to accommodate the programs.
 A shift to Greenway was accomplished after some political wrangling by school officials.

 The Ridge Avenue facility owned by the Pittsburgh Public Schools was put up for sale from 2006 until 2008.

 Goals

-The Center is to provide students to interact with students from other parts of the city and provide academic and enrichment opportunities not available in normal schools.
+The Center is to provide students the opportunity to interact with students from other parts of the city and provide academic and enrichment opportunities not available in normal schools.